-Third, contrary to international NGOs’, multilateral agencies’, and governments’ claims about women empowerment coming about through their greater participation in labour markets; the critical management literature often presumes that capital can co-opt local structures of domination and exploitation, especially patriarchy in conservative developing countries, to its advantage (Bair, 2010) and use feminization of the workforce to crush labour’s agency and resistance (Elson and Pearson, 1981).
+Third, contrary to international NGOs’, multilateral agencies’, and governments’ claims about women’s empowerment through their greater participation in labour markets, the critical management literature often presumes that capital can co-opt local structures of domination and exploitation, especially patriarchy in conservative developing countries, to its advantage (Bair, 2010) and use feminization of the workforce to crush labour’s agency and resistance (Elson and Pearson, 1981).
 Female workers face a worse situation than male precarious workers as they are dispossessed by both patriarchal and capitalist structures.
-Critical researchers contend that globalization often leads to employing cheaper young women in the global South, who are presumed more docile and amenable to organizational discipline, and willing to bear monotonous, repetitive semi-skilled tasks, susceptible to quick training (Wright, 2006); and neoliberal policies encouraging greater women employment strips out women workers’ rights, justice, equality, and their ability to undertake collective action to mobilise political changes (Cornwall and Rivas, 2015).
+Globalization often leads to employing cheaper young women in the global South, who are presumed more docile and amenable to organizational discipline, and willing to bear monotonous, repetitive semi-skilled tasks, susceptible to quick training (Wright, 2006); and neoliberal policies encouraging greater employment by women strips out women workers’ rights, justice, equality, and their ability to undertake collective action to mobilise political changes (Cornwall and Rivas, 2015).
 Patriarchal structures, especially in conservative developing countries, dispossess women of mobility power, rendering them ideal workers serving capitalist interests (Goger, 2013) for, ‘patriarchal norms mediate women’s differential entry into the labouring experience, structure women’s shop-floor experience and also endlessly recreate an imagery of gender subjugation’ (Mezzadri, 2016: 1887).
-A gendered and precarious subject is produced at the factory floor through an ongoing process of delineating and sustaining gender differences (Salzinger, 2003).
+A gendered and precarious subject is produced at the factory floor through a process of delineating and sustaining gender differences (Salzinger, 2003).
 However, whether capital can control the labour process by producing and sustaining gender differences cannot be determined a priori.
 Their outcome may depend upon the nature and results of struggles within and between workers and managers (Storey 1985).
 To understand the propensity and capacity of female workers to indulge in inter-group struggles, or to resist or comply with managerial designs, requires, inter alia, understanding how they exercise agency to accommodate pressures emanating from the intersection of structures of capital and patriarchy.

 Exploring the agency of precarious actors vying for control over the labour process helped extend our understanding of work, globalization, feminization and precarity within our case study.
 Adequately conceptualizing agency lies at the heart of labour process theory debates concerning: why 'workers get attached to routines that are seemingly [precarious]' or ‘how gender identities shape and constrain individual opportunities at work’ (Thompson, 1989: 250).
 These extend from early critiques of ‘missing’ agency in Braverman’s work (Braverman, 1974) to later structuralist and post-modernist revisions and critiques (Lucio and Stewart 1997; O'Doherty and Willmott, 2001; Parker, 1999).
 Throughout these debates, the role of agency in articulating and influencing struggles between capital and labour has remained highly contested (Thompson and Smith, 2009).
 However, our concern that post-modernists’ focus on agency sacrifices basic and essential features of labour process theory, e.g. the objective properties of modes of production and collective identities of labour; and that the structuralists’ efforts to protect these fundamental theoretical tenets reduces agency to a third-person perspective delineated by their social position, led us to the work of Archer (2007).